HAM RADIO NEWS

 Straight Key Century Club

-Along with AM, FM, there is now DIGITAL TRANSMISSION.
-DMR, D-Star and Fusion are incompatible competing programs.
+DIGITAL TRANSMISSION.
+Along with AM, FM, there is now DMR.
+D-Star, Fusion, and DMR are incompatible competing programs.
 Fusion comes from Yaesu.
 D-Star is a ICOM product.
 My IC-7100 is a D-Star rig.
 DMR is Motorola.
 For old timers, this is very comparable to VCR and BETA systems.
 Another digital mode that is exploding on HF is FT8.
 Within comfortable transmission distance, 66 miles of my home there are about a dozen D-STAR repeaters.
-Quick story, I was at HRO (Ham Radio Outlet), about a mile from Disneyland, listening to D-Star, A station in Florida was talking to Europe and we were listening on a machine about half the size of a pack of cigarettes.
+Quick story, I was at HRO (Ham Radio Outlet), about a mile from Disneyland, listening to D-Star, A station in Florida was talking to Europe and we were listening on a machine about half the size of a pack of cigarettes in California.
 There are now about 2000 reflectors or repeaters across the world and more being added monthly, that are linked.
 D-STAR has been around for more than a decade.
 A HT not much larger than a pack of cigarettes can now reach the world in digital FM clarity.
 There are now a plethora of digital modes.
 My first two contacts from my home in California were to Germany and South Australia in clear FM quality.
 Enclosed below are some of the digital modes I personally use or have interest.